 Breastfeeding support for baby:

-Baby specific Bodywork, tongue/lip tie exercises, spinal assessment for any digestive issues, Education on baby’s cues, props/supports, feeding modifications, craniosacral therapy techniques.
+Baby-specific Bodywork, tongue/lip tie exercises, spinal assessment for any digestive issues, Education on baby’s cues, props/supports, feeding modifications, and craniosacral therapy techniques.

 Concussion and Nervous System Shock: